cora-e/archiving-tools/README.md

 # archiving-tools
 Various tools and tips I've accumulated trying to scrape websites.
 Mostly, this exists to document what I've done for my own and others' reference when digging into the final data.
 It may also be useful as a collection of working examples of downloading data from various types of host sites.

+All of the data downloaded with these tools is available through BitTorrent.
+I post the torrents to [AcademicTorrents](https://academictorrents.com/browse.php?search=cprather&c6=1) and [SciOp](https://sciop.net/accounts/cprather).

 ## Disclaimer

 If you're looking to archive entire web sites, e.g. with working browse-able pages, etc, nothing here will help much.
 There's plenty of tools you can point at those: